Algorithms can be classified by purpose but there are some other ways to classify them like

-As the name suggests reduction/transform techniques transform a set of problems into another problem. for example if we want to find the median of an unsorted list we need to first transform this unsorted list into a sorted list and then we can find the middle element of the list. the transform/reduction technique always aims to find the simplest and possible transformation.
+As the name suggests reduction/transform techniques transform a set of problems into another problem. for example if we want to find the median of an unsorted list we need to first transform this unsorted list into a sorted list and then we can find the middle element of the list. the transform/reduction technique always aims to find the simplest and most possible transformation.

 Probabilistic and Heuristic paradigm

-As the name suggests probabilistically means picking some random group of solutions by choice and then attempting to find the solutions to problems by using the biological processes and with the generations of solutions by random mutations. these types of algorithms are used where we not to find an optimal solution but need to find the approximate solutions where we don't have time or resources to find the perfect solution in a practical way.
+As the name suggests probabilistically means picking some random group of solutions by choice and then attempting to find the solutions to problems by using the biological processes and with the generations of solutions by random mutations. these types of algorithms are used where we not find an optimal solution but need to find the approximate solutions where we don’t have time or resources to find the perfect solution in a practical way.